tpruzina/spreload/README.md

 SPEEDUP = avgfirefox / avgspreloadfirefox = 1.267 -> ~27% speedup (cold start)

-Note1: Averaged from 3 runs with 3 windows and several tabs (same ff settings), in all cases deviation was <500ms compared to average.
+Note1: Averaged from 3 runs and several tabs (same ff settings), in all cases deviation was <500ms compared to average.
 Note2: Only userprofile and extensions were preloaded (~/.mozilla/), not firefox binary/libraries etc.
 Note3: Tested with "Don't load tabs until selected", disabled directory caches (network connection shouldn't play role here).
+Note4: BTRFS filesystem was used for ~/mozilla, and laptop hdd
 </pre>

 Any suggestions or bugreports are wellcome.